NidarshN/llm/chatgpt_prompt_dev/README.md

-# Open Source Models with Hugging face
+# ChatGPT Prompt Engineering for Developers

 Author: Deeplearning.ai in colloboration with Hugging Face